TomiwaAribisala-git/java-maven-app/README.md

 5. Provisioned a AWS EC2 Instance with Terraform.

-6. Deployed a docker-compose file containing the image to an AWS EC2 Instance.
+6. Deployed a docker-compose file containing the Docker image to an AWS EC2 Instance.